testdeck/testdeck/README.md

 ## Usage

-Classes can be annotated with ``@suite`` to make them test suites, similarly so, individual methods of test suites can be annotated class using ``@test``.
+Classes can be annotated with ``@suite`` to make them test suites, similarly so, individual methods of test suites can be annotated using ``@test``.
 And, by using inheritance, one can build complex test suites and reuse existing code.

-The test interface also supports mocha's built-in TDD and BDD interfaces such as ``describe`` and ``it``.
+The test interface also supports mocha's built-in BDD and TDD interfaces such as ``describe`` and ``it``.

 And you can mix both the OOP style and the declarative style, and you can even create nested suites by using a mixture of both styles.
-Also, you can inherit from abstract base classes.

 ```TypeScript
 import { assert } from "chai";